There are many organizations that provide free PSW training courses.

 According to Global News, both Conestoga College in Kitchener, Ontario, and Trios College (which includes 3 of its 8 locations in Ontario) has teamed up with a company called ParaMed Home Health Care.

-Together, they have launched an accelerated 20-week free program.
+Together, they have launched an accelerated 20-week free personal support worker program.

 Programs include a combination of remote learning (virtual), in-person labs, and fieldwork placements at multiple healthcare locations across the region.

 Prospective students have to visit the website for each college and apply.

 To view the offering by Conestoga College click here.
 Since tuition coverage goes into effect in November 2020 and may not be listed on the webpage yet, email the personal support worker program contacts on the webpage to discuss the contract with ParaMed Home Health.